Romeo-class submarine

 The Project 633 class (known in the West by its NATO reporting name as the Romeo class) is a class of Soviet diesel-electric submarine, built between 1957 and 1961.
 A Chinese variant, Type 033, was built in China from 1962 to 1984.

 Project 633

 Project 633 was a further development of the Soviet navy's post-war 611 (Zulu-) and 613 (Whiskey-class) designs, which themselves were derivatives of the German Kriegsmarine Type XXI submarine.
 The project was undertaken by Lazurit Central Design Bureau of Gorky.

 Only 20 of the Soviet Union's originally intended 56 were completed between October 1957 and the end of December 1961 because of the introduction of the nuclear submarine into the Soviet Navy.

-By today's standards Romeo class submarines are considered obsolete, but they still have some value as training and surveillance vessels.
+By today's standards Romeo class submarines are considered obsolete, but they still have some value as training and surveillance vessels, they are in limited use with two navies today.